arunudiyar/healthcare-app/README.md

 Amazon Timestream could also be used for telemetry storage but DynamoDB provided flexible query access for API-driven workloads.

-Caching was not introduced in this implementation because DynamoDB already provides low-latency access for realtime device reads.
-ElastiCache or DynamoDB DAX can be added if dashboard request frequency increases significantly.
+Caching was not introduced because DynamoDB already provides low-latency realtime access.
+DynamoDB DAX or ElastiCache can be added for dashboard-heavy workloads.

 ---

-## Cost Optimization Strategy
+# Cost Optimization Strategy

 Cost efficiency is achieved through:

 * serverless compute (no idle infrastructure)
-* DynamoDB on-demand capacity mode
+* DynamoDB hot-storage retention strategy
-* adjustable Kinesis shard configuration
+* Kinesis shard scaling based on throughput demand
-* lifecycle-based archival to S3 Glacier for long-term retention
+* lifecycle archival to S3 Glacier for long-term retention

-Serverless services scale based on usage, reducing baseline operational cost.
+For very large-scale deployments with continuously active 100,000+ devices, AWS IoT Core can replace API Gateway ingestion to significantly reduce telemetry ingestion cost while enabling certificate-based device authentication.

 ---

-## Future Improvements
+# Future Improvements

 Possible production enhancements include: